Slecornu/samsung-pip-issue-tracker-demo/README.md

 ## StrictMode logging
 By upgrading my Samsung to Android 16 (Beta) and following [this documentation](https://developer.android.com/guide/components/activities/background-starts#strict-mode), I enabled more debug logging.

-Sometimes we can still launch Activities in pip mode, but only for a given period.
+Sometimes we can still launch Activities in PIP mode, but only for a given period.
 This is due to the app being in a "grace period" state.
 ```
 StrictMode policy violation: android.os.strictmode.BackgroundActivityLaunchViolation: Activity start is only allowed by grace period.
 This may stop working in the future. intent: Intent { xflg=0x4 cmp=com.slecornu.pipdemo/.MessageActivity } (Ask Gemini)
     at android.os.StrictMode.onBackgroundActivityLaunchAborted(StrictMode.java:2481)